Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

     - Support MediaVision framework as a machine learning based vision backend
     - Support Camera API, OpenCV and vision source as Camera input backends
 - Media Streamer
-  - Media Streamer APIs has been removed.
+  - Media Streamer APIs have been removed.
 - Native WebRTC
   - Renegotiation has been supported.
   - Domain name as connection address of ICE candidate has been supported.
   - Consent-freshness of RFC7675 has been supported.
-  - New enum for 'max-compat' bundle policy has been added.
+  - New enum for ``max-compat`` bundle policy has been added.
   - New API for specifying payload type has been added.
   - New APIs for getting local/remote description have been added.
 - Audio Frameworks